Technologic: Composition

 In the song, an electronically transposed voice chants technological commands.
 For example, "Touch it, bring it, pay it, watch it, turn it, leave it, start, format it" are spoken in rhythm to a beat.

-A portion of the vocals were altered and used in the Busta Rhymes single "Touch It", produced by Swizz Beatz.
+A portion of the vocals were altered and sampled in the Busta Rhymes single "Touch It", produced by Swizz Beatz.
 Subsequently, elements of both "Technologic" and "Touch It" were featured in Daft Punk's live album Alive 2007.

-A portion of the vocals were also altered for the Hannah Wants single "Rhymes", which reached number 13 on the UK Singles Chart in 2015.

-A portion of the vocals were sampled in Dua Lipa's performance of her song, "Hallucinate", during her Studio 2054 livestream concert on 27 November 2020. and later on her Future Nostalgia Tour performance of the same song.

-Music video and other media
+Music video

 The music video for "Technologic" is the third directed by Daft Punk, following "Fresh" and "Robot Rock".
 The video features Guy-Manuel de Homem-Christo and Thomas Bangalter on a pyramid-themed stage playing the bass guitars shown in the single cover.
 The lyrics flash as individual words of text on a television monitor set on the stage.
 The video features a robot character that appears to chant the lyrics of the song.
 The character is situated in front of the flashing screen between the duo and later appears in a darkened room watching itself on television.
 The robot was created by Tony Gardner and his team at Alterian, Inc. The music video is included in the CD and DVD edition of the album Musique Vol. 1 1993–2005.

 The pyramid design used in the video is similar to the scheme used in Daft Punk's live performances during the Alive 2006/2007 tour.
 The flashing lyrical text is integrated with the live version of "Technologic" on a large light-emitting diode display used for their shows.
 Homem-Christo stated, "In the 'Technologic' video, this little robot [is] in the pyramid and we thought it would be funny to have the two of us in the bigger pyramid."